pixie-io/blog.px.dev/content/blog/ebpf-openssl-tracing/index.md

 [BPF](https://www.brendangregg.com/ebpf.html) can be used to interrupt the execution of a program at virtually any point—much like how one can set a breakpoint in an application using a debugger.

-However, unlike a debugger, which stops a program indefinitely to allow you to poke around, with BPF the kernel simply runs a BPF program when the specified trigger occurs and then immediately resumes execution of the original program.
+However, unlike a debugger, which stops a program indefinitely to allow you to poke around, with BPF, the kernel simply runs a BPF program when the specified trigger occurs and then immediately resumes execution of the original program.

 One interesting application of BPF is the tracing of network traffic.
 Many network traffic tracers, like Wireshark, use pcap (**p**acket **cap**ture) to capture the data as it is sent to the network interface card (NIC).
 These days, pcap actually uses BPF under the hood.
 Whenever a packet is sent to the NIC, a BPF program captures the packet data.